GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### We may say most aptly that the Analytical Engine weaves algebraical patterns just as the Jacquard loom weaves flowers and leaves.
+> ### I make mistakes because I’m always operating at my limit.
+If I only stay in comfortable territory all the time, that’s not so much fun.
 >
-> ~ *Ada Lovelace*
+> ~ *Donald Knuth*

 ---
 ## 🏎 Quick Facts